scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch today.
 Got a call from a friend in the morning and ended up making dinner plans though, so not a full day.

+### Day 203

+Soylent for lunch.
+Ordered out for dinner though, felt like having salad.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/